-Never Do These Things to Help You Get Over a Breakup | Reader’s Digest
+Get Over a Breakup: Never Do These Things to Help You Get Over a Breakup | Reader’s Digest

 Don’t stalk him or her on social mediaiStock/skynesher

 Unfollow your ex from all forms of social media, and perhaps some of his or her family members and friends as well.
-Unfriending, or at least hiding your ex online, can help you avoid the constant temptation to check in and see if your ex is living a life more miserable — or more awesome — than yours.
+Unfriending, or at least hiding your ex online, can help you avoid the constant temptation to check in and see if your ex is living a life more miserable—or more awesome—than yours.
 (Besides, you’re too busy enjoying your new salsa meringue dance class to even skim their social media page, right?
 Right?)
 These other social media mistakes can also damage your relationships.

 Don’t keep reminders aroundiStock/KatarzynaBialasiewicz